 BibTeX Export (Imperial College) output style – an improved output style to export EndNote records in a BibTeX format (additionally exports contents of Notes field to BibTeX note= field).
 Place file in the Styles sub-folder in the Endnote program files.
 To download the output style click here.
 In the zip file just look for the style file: BibTeXExport (Imperial College).ens

 For more information on reference management for LaTeX users please also see our BibTeX for LaTeX webpage.

 EndNote Online and Basic

-- In the pop up box you can either enter the details of your existing account or under create new EndNote account click sign up and follow the next steps
+In the pop up box either enter the details of your existing account or, under create new EndNote account, click on sign up and follow the next steps

-EndNote Basic is a free online version of EndNote available to everyone regardless of if they have EndNote desktop.
+EndNote Basic is a free online version of EndNote available to everyone regardless of whether they have EndNote Desktop.

 There are two versions of EndNote Basic.

-Click create an account in EndNote Online log in page
+To create an EndNote Basic account go to the EndNote Online log in page and click Register.